 Sensory Modulation Disorder

 Sometimes, a child struggles with regulating the incoming sensory input.
 They have problems controlling the intensity and nature of responses to stimuli.
 Responses from a child with a sensory modulation disorder may exhibit behavioral issues, emotional outbursts or physical weaknesses and irritations.
-We also notice if there is stress in the child’s life in any given area, it worsens the child’s particular conduct.
+In addition, if there is stress in the child’s life in any given area, it can worsen the child’s particular conduct.

 Signs and symptoms of a sensory modulation disorder may include the following: